atbay1989/LuriaInterpreter/README.md

     3 / 2; // 1.5
     0 / 2; // 0

-The addition operator can also be applied to strings:
+NB: The addition operator can also be applied to strings:

     variable x = "Hello, ";
     variable y = "world!";
     print x + y; // Hello, world!

 ##### Unary Operations
 Unary operators permit the expression of negative numbers and their binary operations are handled correctly.
-The minus symbol (**"-"**) can be interpreted *prefix* to negate a number and *infix* to form a subtraction expression.
+The minus symbol (**-**) can be interpreted *prefix* to negate a number and *infix* to form a subtraction expression.

     -1 + 1; // 0
     -1 + -1; // -2
     -1 - -1; // 2
     -2 * -2; // 4
     2 / -2; // -1

-**"!"** can also be used to negate...

 #### Precedence
 The conventional order of operations is followed, whereby multiplication and division precede addition and subtraction.
 Thus: